csbrightside/craigbaldwin.com/site/content/work/_index.md

 {{<
   card
-  title="Work"
+  title="Selected work"
-  copy="Below is a selection of projects I've worked on and clients I've worked with."
+  copy="Below is a selection of projects I've worked on and a few of the clients I've been involved with."
 >}}